 Then, on March 12, Kenneth Bellando, who used to be an investment-banking analyst at JPMorgan in New York and was then working at Levy Capital Partners LLC, was found dead outside his apartment on Manhattan's East Side after reportedly jumping from the sixth floor of the building.
 His brother, John, is a vice president at JPMorgan involved with assessing liquidity risk at the bank.
 Some of his e-mails were cited publicly in the report involving the so-called “London Whale” trading scandal.

-One Wall Street blogger researched death notices over the last year and found no such trend among employees of Citigroup Inc., whose headcount is similar to JPMorgan's.
+One Wall Street international publicity researched death notices over the last year and found no such trend among employees of Citigroup Inc., whose headcount is similar to JPMorgan's.
 Yet other banks have experienced losses, including the suicide of William Broeksmit, a former top banker at Deutsche Bank in London, two days before Magee's.
 Then there is the tragic story of Jan Peter Schmittmann, the former chief executive officer of ABN Amro Netherlands, who took his life April 5 after killing his wife and a daughter.

 Finally, there is the disturbing disappearance of David Bird, 55, a marathon runner and Wall Street Journal reporter who covered the commodities beat.
 Just after he and his wife had taken down the Christmas decorations on Jan.
 11, Bird went for a walk outside his home in Long Hill Township, New Jersey, and hasn't been heard from since.

 Bird, who had a liver transplant in 2004 and was required to take medication twice a day, did not take that medication with him, nor did he take his mobile phone, which he left at home to charge.
 “That’s not the action of a guy who is abandoning the family,” a family friend, Carolyn Buscarino, told me.
 “That’s a guy who’s going out for a quick walk.”